 - Loses out to weapons designed for specific purposesThe Huntsman

 The Huntsman is truly a quirky weapon, but a damn fun one nonetheless.
 Instead of being a rifle, it’s an old school bow and arrow set.
-Using it completely changes how the class plays, as arrows operate on a whole different level than bullets.
-Arrows have a set projectile speed, as well as an arch depending on how much you charge a shot.
-Because of this, you need to get in relatively close to be able to land a hit.
+Using it completely changes how the class plays, as arrows act like projectiles, having a set projectile speed, as well as an arch depending on how much you charge a shot.
 This changes the Sniper to more of an offensive role, rather than staying in the back lines and picking off targets from afar.

-The Huntsman also has its share of advantages over the rifles.
-While it doesn’t have access to a scope, it does charge much faster when aiming, and you’re more mobile when charging a shot.
-Arrows can also deliver a headshot even at no charge.
-You also have more visibility without the scope, allowing you to better watch your surroundings.
+The Huntsman also has its share of advantages.
+While it doesn’t have access to a scope, it does charge much faster when aiming, and you’re more mobile when charging.
+Arrows can also deliver a headshot even at no charge, and you have more visibility without the scope, allowing you to better watch your surroundings.
 Arrows can also be primed while jumping, allowing you to notch one when rounding a corner, similar to how a Heavy revs his minigun when doing the same, however, you cannot fire it until your feet touch the ground.
 To top it off, the Huntsman also has the best taunt kill in the game, on account of its fast startup and ability to stun players through ubers.

 The main drawback of the weapon comes from its raw damage output.
 While a fully charged arrow can still take out most classes with a headshot, an overhealed Heavy can still survive it easily.
-Aiming the arrows is also not an easy task, as it requires a fair amount of finesse and practice in learning how arrows arc and where to aim them at for maximum effectiveness.
+Aiming is also not an easy task, as it requires a fair amount of practice in learning how arrows arc and where to aim them at.
 Still, if you’re looking for an alternative playstyle rather than camping in the back lines all day, the Huntsman can be a fun, and sometimes effective, way to play.

-It also helps if you play this in your background when using this.
+It also helps if you play this in your background when using it.